Lohit9/SplinterAPI-examples/README.md

 **List of Examples covered:**

-1. ***Check If your website/domain appears during Google search:*** This simple script can be used to check if your website/domain appears in the search results when someone searches for a cetain keyword/phrase.
+1. ***Check If your website/domain appears during a particular Google search:*** This simple script can be used to check if your website/domain appears in the search results when someone searches for a cetain keyword/phrase.
 [See example1.py]
 -> The script in Example1 checks whether my github page appears in the search results when someone searched my name.

 2. ***Quick Screenshot:*** This script takes a screenshot of the page in the mentioned URL.
 This is useful for quick taking a screenshot by providing the URL without actually having to manually go to that page.
+[See example2.py]
 -> The script takes the screenshot of my personal website and stores the image in the directory of the scipt as screenshot.png

+3. ***Fill out secure forms (AutoFill MWS Scratchpad credentials):*** This script is an example of how you would be able to fill out secure forms.
+[See example3.py].
+      -> The script in this example fills out the text fields for the MWS scratchpad.
+This is useful because developers working with the MWS API need to input the credentials everytime they use the scratchpad(which is pretty often) and the keys are quite large.
+You can also use the gist here: https://gist.github.com/Lohit9/0498e604134c6f2e51fb9c02aadd7cd4